Excelia purchases the premises of its Paris-Cachan campus, further consolidating the development of its Paris-based operations - www.lokmattimes.com

 Excelia purchases the premises of its Paris-Cachan campus, further consolidating the development of its Paris-based operations

-PNN Mumbai (Maharashtra) [India], August 2: Excelia acquires the premises of its Paris site, thereby securing a fourth campus ...
+Excelia Campus Paris Mumbai (Maharashtra) [India], August 3: Excelia acquires the premises of its Paris site, thereby securing a ...

 Excelia boasts a 4th campus, located in Paris